Stroud tenant voice provides a range of opportunities for you to tell us your views and help us improve our services.

 If you would like more information about setting up a local resident association, please speak to your Neighbourhood Management Officer for advice.

 We often have informal and family friendly events where you can meet our staff and tell us your experience of our services.
-Please see a schedule of our forthcoming events below.
+Please see our forthcoming event below.

 Do look out for more dates and details of forthcoming resident involvement events on our Facebook page SDC Housing, too.